COLE: A Column-based Learned Storage for Blockchain Systems: Introduction

-However, such a design adds too much overhead to the storage since each data update demands a duplication of the nodes in the update path (e.g., $n_1, n_2, n_4$ and $n_1', n_2', n_4'$ in \cref{fig:mpt}).
-As a result, most of the storage overhead comes from the index, rather than the underlying data.
-In a preliminary experiment using 10 million data updates, we found that the underlying data contributes to only $4.2\%$ of the overall storage.
-Therefore, it is desirable to design an index that has a smaller size while supporting data integrity and provenance queries.
+However, this approach adds too much storage overhead due to duplicating nodes along the update path (e.g., $n_1, n_2, n_4$ and $n_1', n_2', n_4'$ in \cref{fig:mpt}).
+Consequently, most storage overhead comes from the index rather than the underlying data. \ce{In a preliminary experiment with 10 million transactions under the SmallBank workload~\cite{dinh2017blockbench}, we observed that the underlying data contributes only $2.8\%$ of the total storage.} Thus, a more compact index supporting data integrity and provenance queries is imperative.

-Recently, a new indexing technique called learned index~\cite{kraska2018case, ferragina2020pgm, ding2020alex, wu2021updatable} has been proposed and demonstrated to have a much smaller index size and faster query time than traditional indexes.
-The performance improvement is achieved by replacing the directing keys in each index node with a learned model, which has a much lower storage cost than the directing keys and can compute the position of the searched data more efficiently.
-To illustrate this, consider a key-value database with a linear key distribution: $\{(1, v_1), (2, v_2), \cdots, (n, v_{n})\}$.
-For a traditional B+-tree with a fanout of $f$, there would be $O(\frac{n}{f})$ nodes and $O(\log_f n)$ levels, resulting in an index with $O(n)$ storage cost and $O(\log_f n \cdot \log_2 f)$ query cost.
-However, we can use a simple linear model $y=x$ to accurately locate the position of the data with just $O(1)$ storage size and $O(1)$ query time.
-Although this example may not occur in real applications, it demonstrates that when the model can accurately learn the data, the learned index outperforms traditional indexes significantly.
+Recently, a novel indexing technique, learned index~\cite{kraska2018case, ferragina2020pgm, ding2020alex, wu2021updatable}, has emerged and shows notably smaller index size and faster query speed.
+The improved performance comes from the substitution of the directing keys in index nodes with a learned model.
+For instance, consider a key-value database with linear key distribution: ${(1, v_1), (2, v_2), \cdots, (n, v_{n})}$.
+In a traditional B+-tree with fanout $f$, this leads to $O(\frac{n}{f})$ nodes and $O(\log_f n)$ levels, resulting in $O(n)$ storage costs and $O(\log_f n \cdot \log_2 f)$ query times.
+Conversely, using a simple linear model $y=x$ enables accurate data positioning with just $O(1)$ storage and $O(1)$ query times.
+Although this example may not perfectly reflect real-world applications, it highlights that the learned index outperforms traditional indexes significantly when the model effectively learns the data.